Education system is widening the gap between the rich and the poor

-The Huawei Technology of China and COMSATS University have jointly launched the Information Technology Training Programme which will offer multiple courses of short, medium
+The Huawei Technology of China and COMSATS University have jointly launched the Information Technology Training Programme which will offer multiple courses of short, medium and long term duration.

-former Senator Farhatullah Babar said that the joint venture was launched in pursuance of the President's recent visits to China.
+Spokesperson to the President former Senator Farhatullah Babar said that the joint venture was launched in pursuance of the President's recent visits to China.

-The Chief Executive Officer of Huawei Pakistan and Chairman COMSATS assured the President that students from all over the country will be admitted to the courses offered
+The Chief Executive Officer of Huawei Pakistan and Chairman COMSATS assured the President that students from all over the country will be admitted to the courses offered in the programme.

 The programme will reach fully capacity by January next and hundreds of student would benefit from it every semester.
 APP

 Post your comments

 Islamabad: Quaid-e-Azam University (QAU)'s Department of Administrative Sciences (DAS) has launched a weekly seminar series to keep students abreast with latest trends in corporate world.